James and I have a ginormous Silver Maple in the backyard of the Fit RV headquarters.

 Here’s the weird thing about this tree.
 Every 15 years, it grows kittens.

-But she also did have access to our neighbor’s cat door.
-In her elderly years, she started using it more and more.
+But she also did have access to our neighbor Bonita’s cat door, it’s not like Crabby didn’t have the OPTION to be indoors.
+Bonita had an open door policy.
+In her elderly years, Crabby did start using that cat door more and more.

 So now here’s where things get weird.